- Female condoms are approximately 75%-82% effective in preventing pregnancy and STDs.

 How do you use the female condom?

 The female condom can be inserted well before penetration.
 Wash your hands first and find a comfortable position, perhaps squatting with knees apart or lying down with legs bent and knees apart.
 Hold the female condom so that the open end is hanging down.
+You may put lubricant on the outside of the closed side of the condom to help insert it smoothly.
 Squeeze the inner ring with your thumb and middle finger.

 Insert the inner ring and pouch inside of your vaginal opening.
 With your index finger, push the inner ring with the pouch way up into your vagina, so that the inner ring is up past your pubic bone.
 You can feel your pubic bone by curving your finger towards your front when it is a couple of inches inside of your vagina.
-This may take some time, because the female condom is slippery because of the lubrication.
-Just go slowly and be patient.
+Be sure to go slowly and be patient.
 Make sure the female condom is not twisted at all.
 The outside ring of the female condom should lie against the outer lips of your vagina.
 About one inch of it should be outside of your body.

 You need to guide the male's penis into the female condom so that it doesn't enter the vagina during sex.
 Once the penis enters the female condom inside your vagina, the vagina will expand and the condom will fit better.